September 15-17, 2022

 Dr. Tabby Kennedy is the Division Chief of Neuroradiology at the University of Wisconsin in Madison and a former Fellowship Director.
 Tabby is a pioneer in medical education and has experience with flipped classroom instruction using digital media.
 She is a highly regarded lecturer on the national stage always delivering well-organized, visually appealing and insightful talks.
 She was recently awarded the ASNR Outstanding Educator award for 2021.

-Dr. Mahmud Mossa-Basha is an associate professor of radiology at the University of Washington, and serves as Vice Chair of Clinical Operations, Medical Director of MRI and Radiology Chief of Service.
+Dr. Mahmud Mossa-Basha is Professor of Radiology, Vice Chair of Quality & Safety, and Medical Director of MRI at the University of North Carolina School of Medicine.
 Mahmud is former Johns Hopkins Fellow Teacher of the Year (2012), UW Neuroradiology Teacher of the Year (2013, 2015), and Scott J. Schulte UW Radiology Teacher of the Year (2014).
 Mahmud is the co-director of the ACR Neuroradiology Review Course, a didactic and case-based hands-on course the he leads and proctors 2-3 times per year.

 Dr. Aiken is Director of Head and Neck imaging, Fellowship Program Director and Professor of Radiology and Imaging Sciences at Emory University.
 She has served for many years on the ASNR education committee and serves as chair of the ASNR fellowship directors’ committee.
 She also serves as chair of the fellowship director’s committee for APDR.
 She serves on the editorial board for AJNR and is heavily involved in ACR committee work focused on head and neck practice parameters.
 She practices in an innovative embedded reading room within ENT clinics and a multidisciplinary clinic for head and neck cancer.